aliwert/math-questions/README.md

 # Math Game
 ## Features
--Random generation of math questions involving addition, subtraction, and multiplication.<br>
+- Random generation of math questions involving addition, subtraction, and multiplication.<br>
--Dynamic placement of the input field within the question to enhance user interaction.<br>
+- Dynamic placement of the input field within the question to enhance user interaction.<br>
--Error handling for invalid inputs and empty submissions.<br>
+- Error handling for invalid inputs and empty submissions.<br>
--Responsive design for seamless gameplay across devices.<br>
+- Responsive design for seamless gameplay across devices.<br>
 ## Usage
 To use this Math questions, follow these steps: